nororo29/pythonCalendar/README.md

 ## Feature
 - Different drawing per month
-- 윤년 계산
+- Leap year calculator
-- Using function which make different pattern
+- Using hash tables which determine a position of day

 ## Screenshot